 Karla comes from a large Latin American family.
 Since she was young, the importance of cultural traditions, language and identity was instilled in her.
 Karla’s undergraduate degree in Social Psychology further contributed to her understanding of individual identity and behaviour as shaped by cultural groups, geographies and relationships.
-She brings this cultural awareness as she interacts with and represents those involved in the personal injury system.

 Prior to being called to the bar in 2018, Karla completed her articles with the Ministry of the Attorney General at the Family Responsibility Office, where she gained solid litigation experience conducting enforcement proceedings.
 Her family background, degree in Social Psychology, community involvement and articling experience, have contributed to a passion for helping others and a valuing of cultural diversity that she brings with her to Carranza LLP.